droididan/dart_extensions/README.md

 * `isPhoneNumber` -  Checks if string is phone number, good for login checks.
 * `isUsername` - Checks if string is a valid username, good for login checks.
 * `isCurrency` - Checks if string is Currency.
-* `isPalindrom` - Checks if string is Palindrom. (good to know for interviews
+* `isPalindrom` - Checks if string is Palindrome. (good to know for interviews

 as well)
 Why Method Extensions?
 When you’re using someone else’s API or when you implement a library that’s widely used, it’s often impractical or impossible to change the API.
 But you might still want to add some functionality.